project-kessel/docs/src/content/docs/start-here/kafka-event.md

 Payload will mimic the OpenAPI Specs for each method, i.e POST, PUT and DELETE.
 The data object will contain the information about the resource, including
 - metadata object
 - reporter_data object
-- resource_data object or relationship_data object <br> The reporter_data will be the reporter who made the api call for which this event is referencing.
+- resource_data object or relationship_data object

+The reporter_data will be the reporter who made the api call for which this event is referencing.

 #### dataschema (URI)

 ##### Cloud Event Intent
 Identifies the schema that data adheres to.
-Incompatible changes to the schema SHOULD be reflected by a different URI. <br> Constraints:
+Incompatible changes to the schema SHOULD be reflected by a different URI.

+Constraints:
 - OPTIONAL
     - If present, MUST be a non-empty URI